 Hello is it spring yet??
 Seriously over this friggin weather!

 So the other night I got home, could not be effed making dinner and was trying to think of a quick, easy meal I could make that also had some form of vegetable in it!

-Voila, the chicken pesto pasta was born.
+Voila, this chicken pesto pasta recipe was born.

 I love making my own pesto, but if you’re short on time, this recipe is for you!

-Originally I was going to put asparagus in place of the broccoli, but realised that asparagus was about $4 a pound in the supermarket, and I just couldn’t justify buying it.
+Originally I was going to put asparagus in place of the broccoli but realised that asparagus was about $4 a pound in the supermarket, and I just couldn’t justify buying it.
 I love asparagus, when it’s about $2.50 a pound or you have the option of buying half a bunch, instead of the whole, huge, heavy bunch!